Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 How Do Specialists Work Day To Day?

 Specialists spend more time going deep than going wide.
 Their job is to know the domain well enough that clients trust their point of view quickly.
-That often means more repeatable problem types and less time relearning the basics on each project.
+That means more repeatable problem types and less time relearning the basics on each project.

 Deeper Client Credibility